 - Leggings can be worn underneath anything you feel might be too short.

 - An ordinary T-shirt or blouse is fine, but clothing with a very low neckline revealing cleavage or showing off your midriff should be avoided.

 - Absolutely no spaghetti straps or boob tube style tops!

-- Long, loose and flowly skirts and maxi dresses are great, along with three quater trousers or culottes.
+- Long, loose and flowy skirts and maxi dresses are great, along with three-quarter trousers or culottes.

 You will find nearly all men – local or expatriate workers – wear long trousers, even in the peak of summer.

 - Light chinos or cargo trousers are a good idea for visiting men, full length or three quarters.

 - If you prefer shorts in the heat, make sure they are at least knee-length.

 - Men wearing sandals is very common, flip flops would be fine as well.